selvaje/spatial-ecology-blog_old/wp-content/plugins/themeisle-companion/readme.md

 ## Installation ##

-Activating the Orbit Fox Companion plugin is just like any other plugin.
+Activating the Orbit Fox plugin is just like any other plugin.
 If you've uploaded the plugin package to your server already, skip to step 5 below:

 1. In your WordPress admin, go to **Plugins &gt; Add New**
 2. In the Search field type "Orbit Fox"
-3. Under "Orbit Fox Companion" click the **Install Now** link
+3. Under "Orbit Fox" click the **Install Now** link
 4. Once the process is complete, click the **Activate Plugin** link
 5. Now, you're able to use Orbit fox and setup the modules you need.
-These can be found on the **Orbit Fox Companion** dashboard page
+These can be found on the **Orbit Fox** dashboard page
 6. Make the changes desired, then click the **Save changes** button at the bottom

 ## Screenshots ##